AvtsVivek/EfCoreTuts/src/Ef040001_Samurai/ReadMe.md

 	Script-Migration
 	Update-Database -verbose

+	When you add a migration do the following.
+First set the start up project.
+	This should be the web project.
+	Then in the package manager console, select the Samurai.Data in the default proejct dropdown.

 5. The SamuraiScaffoldConsole Project is understaning how to reverse engineer a database.
 	This is a good way to create a dbcontext with its efcore configuration.
 	So just create some database with relationships, and you can know from it how